 Coronavirus (COVID-19) Preparedness Information Learn More

-UP Health System – Marquette is now offering advanced imaging technology for cancer patients.
-This new PET/CT system helps doctors better understand, track, and treat cancer.
+UP Health System – Marquette is offers advanced imaging technology for cancer patients.
+This PET/CT system helps doctors better understand, track, and treat cancer.

 Complete Scans in Half the Time Using Half the PET Dose